KevinFerryJr/FoxholeArtyCalculator/README.md

 ### Running the Calculator
 - Navigate to the directory where the repository is located.
 - If you're running the python script directly, run `gui.py` as that is the project entry point.
-Otherwise, just run the `.exe` binary file and enjoy!
+Otherwise, just run the `.exe` file from the release section and enjoy!

 ### Using the Calculator
 - There are two ways you can use this tool, for static or dynamic spotting.